penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 ## Main Code for Modelling

 ### Let the rob hit the road!

+#### Numerise Data
-1. First, split dataframe into two categories: positive and negative.
+First, split dataframe into two categories: positive and negative.
 Second, do some text preprocessing.
 For instance, if rating is lower than 3 stars, label it as negative.

 ```python
 df = pd.read_csv("reviews_kkstream.csv")
 df["label"] = df["Reviewer Ratings"].apply(lambda x: 0 if int(x) <= 3 else 1)